eliranmal/git-flux/README.md

 for example, 'foo/' will result in feature branch names like 'foo/my_awesome_feature'.

 - **team prefix?**
-your team's branch name prefix, defaults to 'team/'.
+a prefix for team branch names, defaults to 'team/'.

 - **release candidate prefix?**
 a prefix for release candidate branch names, defaults to 'rc/'.